MovingBlocks/Logistics/jenkins/README.md

   * maybe ssh-slaves - unsure if that would power either Mac or Win agents?
 Prolly not
   * maybe pipeline-milestone-step but unsure if we ever use it
   * thin-plugin could probably be dropped - or use it just in case for regular backups?
+* The old proprietary Jenkins from Cloudbees supported setting environment level details on folders, allowing all Nanoware jobs to inherit a thing for gradle.properties to repoint Artifactory to test/experimental repos, for instance.
+While there are plugins like https://plugins.jenkins.io/folder-properties/ or the option to define a folder-level shared library (which should be supported within JTE at this point too) those all rely on hooks defined in `Jenkinsfiles` - although they indirectly could set something on the environment then later loaded by Gradle.
+But no obvious way to directly set an env var based on a folder to be directly used by Gradle.
+* Adjust any `G` to `Gi` for resources, `Gi` matches the number better
+* New PS in IntelliJ on Windows fails to do nice colored output for groovyw and outputs special chars instead `modules\ModuleTestingEnvironment/build.gradle: â?? refreshed`